conestack/plumber/README.rst

 at the beginning we probably need to create another class that uses the plumbing which will be put between the bases and the newly created class.

-By default it is now behind the plumbing.
+By default the plumbing is now in fron of the class.
 Whether we want a configuration option to put it in front of the plumbing, we will see.
 However, it adds complexity and one really can just create a subclass of the class using the plumbing to achieve exactly that.

 Signature of _next function